microsoft/napajs/docs/api/log.md

 ## <a name="intro"></a> Introduction
 Logging is a basic requirement for building services. `napajs` logging API enables developers to integrate their own logging capabilities in both JavaScript and C++ (addon) world.

-A log row may contain following information:
+A log row may contain the following information:
 - (Optional) Section: Useful field to filter log rows.
 Treatment is defined by logging providers.
 - (Optional) Trace ID: Useful field to join logs in the same transaction or request.
 - (Required) Message: Log message.